rdaley321/react-youtubr/README.md

 #### iframes are weird

-iframes are a little bit picky about the url you use for the `src` attribute.
+We can use an iframe to display the videos once we select them. iframes are a little bit picky about the url you use for the `src` attribute.
 To get the video to render be sure to set up the embedUrl along the lines of:

 ```js